 Routing calls to home-based agents wherever they might be located also helps call centers in a natural disaster.
 Incoming calls to a business affected by a storm, for example, can simply be routed to an at-home agent outside of the affected area.

 In this way, homeshoring has emerged as a win-win-win for the call center service industry.
 The call center cuts costs, the at-home agent has more flexibility and employment opportunities, and the customer connects with a domestically based customer service agent.
 Of course, homeshoring isn't limited to the phones, and as call centers have expanded their scope of work to include other channels, homeshoring has become indispensable.

-"The end goal is to provide excellent customer service," said Aaron Kannowski, Working Solutions’ marketing and media manager.
-“And in order to do that you pretty much have to step up."
+"The end goal is to provide excellent customer service," said Aaron Kannowski, former marketing and media manager at Working Solutions, "and in order to do that, you pretty much have to step up."